Persuasion (2007 film): Plot

-The Elliot family faces financial difficulties from the imprudent spending of Sir Walter Elliot and his eldest daughter, Elizabeth.
-An advisor proposes the family estate of Kellynch Hall be leased to Admiral Croft, home from the Napoleonic Wars, but Anne Elliot is distraught at the prospect.
+The Elliot family face financial difficulties from the imprudent spending of baronet Sir Walter Elliot and his eldest daughter, Elizabeth.
+His lawyer proposes that the family estate, Kellynch Hall, be leased to Admiral Croft as a source of income, but middle daughter Anne Elliot is distraught at the prospect of having to abandon her childhood home.

-The admiral is married to the sister of Captain Frederick Wentworth, a naval captain to whom Anne was engaged eight years earlier.
-At that time, then-Commander Wentworth was penniless and without a ship at the outset of a very dangerous career, and the union was discouraged by Anne's father and Lady Russell, a family friend who persuaded Anne to break off the engagement.
-Years later, Anne is seemingly past the age of desirability, while Wentworth has risen in the Royal Navy and is rich in prize money.
+The admiral is married to Sophie, sister of Captain Frederick Wentworth, a naval captain to whom Anne was engaged eight years earlier.
+Wentworth was then penniless and without a ship at the outset of a dangerous career, and the union was discouraged by Sir Walter and Anne's surrogate mother, Lady Russell, who convinced her to break off the engagement.
+Years later, Anne is seemingly past marriageable age, while Wentworth, now risen in rank and wealthy from prize money, is eager to find a wife.

-Sir Walter and Elizabeth depart for Bath and send Anne to stay with her younger sister Mary, who is married to Charles Musgrove and lives at the Musgrove family's estate, Uppercross.
-Wentworth comes to visit his sister at Kellynch Hall and then makes friends with the Musgroves.
+Sir Walter and Elizabeth depart for Bath with Elizabeth's companion, Mrs. Clay.
+Anne goes to stay with her younger sister Mary, who is married to Charles Musgrove and lives on the Musgrove family's estate at nearby Uppercross.
+Wentworth visits his sister at Kellynch and makes friends with the Musgroves.
 Anne and Wentworth meet again, but he appears cold and distant.
 She is convinced that he will never forgive her, nor love her again.
-Her disappointment is heightened by the attention Wentworth is given by young Louisa and Henrietta Musgrove.
+Her disappointment is worsened by the attention Wentworth is given by Charles' sisters, Louisa and Henrietta, both younger and more desired than her.

-Wentworth declares his intention to travel to Lyme to visit some friends, Captains Harry Harville and James Benwick, and they all decide to go.
-In Lyme, Benwick has been inconsolable since the death of his fiancée (Harville's sister) while he was away at the Cape, and spends his days reading dark poetry and lamenting his loss.
-A match for him in reading and familiar with loss and disappointment, Anne is able to encourage Benwick.
-Although he warms in his outlook toward life and to Anne, her heart remains with Wentworth.
+Wentworth intends to travel to Lyme to visit his comrades, Captains Harville and Benwick; the Musgroves and Anne go as well.
+In Lyme, Benwick has been inconsolable since the death of his fiancée (Harville's sister) while he was at the Cape and spends his days reading poetry and lamenting his loss.
+Familiar with books, loss and disappointment, Anne can encourage Benwick.

-In a dangerous demonstration of steadfastness, Louisa jumps from the Cobb and strikes her head against the stones.
-Unconscious and bleeding, she is taken to Harville's home to recover.
-Wentworth escorts Anne and Henrietta back to Uppercross in order to inform Louisa's parents of her injury, then Anne and Wentworth bid each other a seemingly final farewell.
+In a dangerous demonstration of steadfastness, Louisa jumps from the Cobb seawall towards Wentworth, slipping and striking her head.
+Unconscious, she is taken to Harville's home to recover.
+Wentworth escorts Anne and Henrietta back to Uppercross to inform Louisa's parents of her injury.
+Anne and Wentworth bid each other a seemingly final farewell.